Ann Todd - BA (Hons), MA Clinical Counselling, MBACP(Accred)

 The foundation of my therapeutic work is Person Centred.
 I firmly believe that we are our own best expert but that sometimes we need a helping hand to find ourselves again.
-Where appropriate I also draw on other therapeutic techniques.
-For example Cognitive Behavioural Therapy, which can be helpful for low mood, anxiety and phobias.
-I use Mindfulness techniques, which are helpful for anxiety, low mood, pain management and substance abuse.
-And Solution-Focused Brief Therapy, which focuses on solutions to our problems rather than the problem itself.
+Where appropriate I also draw on other therapeutic techniques, for example Cognitive Behavioural Therapy, Solution Focused Brief Therapy and Mindfulness techniques.
+My interest in trauma lead me to train in EMDR, a psychotherapy for traumatic memories and other adverse life events.

 How to get started with Counselling

 I know that deciding whether counselling is right for you can be daunting, never mind deciding which counsellor is a good match for you.
 I therefore offer a 20 minute consultation, free of charge, which can help you make your decision.
 This can take place over the telephone or face to face if you prefer.